Skip to main content

 Price charts are currently available for ES/MES and NQ/MNQ only.
 All other futures contracts show full trade details and analytics, but without the chart overlay.
 We’re expanding chart support to more contracts over time.

-1. Click on the trade to open its details
+Click on any trade to open the trade details modal.
+From here you can:

-2. Select a setup — the strategy or pattern you used for this trade
+• Assign a setup — Select the strategy or pattern you used for this trade

 Building your daily review habit